Agrawalyash1041/Coco-Cola-Sales-Dashboard-Power-BI/README.md

 To explore the dashboard:

 1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Run the main script to launch the dashboard interface.
+2. Open the "Coco-cola Sales Dashboard.pbix" file in your Power BI Desktop
-4. Interact with the different graphs and charts to analyze Coca-Cola sales data for the US states.
+3. Interact with the different graphs and charts to analyze Coca-Cola sales data for the US states.

 ## Contributions <a name="contributions"></a>